 Yes, that’s right!
-Now that Scratch 3.0 no longer uses Flash, devices such as tablets and phones will now be able to view and create Scratch projects via browsers!
+Scratch 3.0 no longer uses Flash, devices such as tablets and phones will now be able to view and create Scratch projects via browsers!

 While this is huge for tablet users, phone users might be a tad bit more disappointed.
 Although you can definitely now create Scratch projects with a mobile device, the interface isn’t so friendly to such small screens!